wbollock/CrappyAV/README.md

 ## Quarantine Malware

-Take your suspected malware and shove it in a place where the son doesn't shine.
+Take your suspected malware and shove it in a place where the sun doesn't shine.
 CrappyAV will strip all permissions and put the file in virtual timeout.

 ![](img/hashcheck.gif)

 ## Web Status (Optional)

 Show off to the world just how secure you are!

 ![](img/web1.gif)